theinformatics/lyrics/md/Back-in-time.md

 #### Refrain

-Back in Time, Flames on the street
+Back in Time, flames on the street
-Back in Time, and Ice on the car
+Back in Time, and ice on the car
-Back in Time, Its a time machine
+Back in Time, it's a time machine

 #### Verse

 It was in late nineteen fifty-five
-when a farm-boy saw him arrive
+When a farm-boy saw him arrive
-he had a visit at the twin pine farm
+He had a visit at the twin pine farm
-he drove straight into the farmers barn
+He drove straight into the farmers barn

 Flames on the street
-and Ice on the car
+And ice on the car
 Marty drove away
 But he hit a pine

-one point twenty-one gigawatt
+One point twenty-one gigawatt
 Tommy Addison, this is a lot

-Marty planned his travel back with young DocBrown
+Marty planned his travel back with Doc Brown
 There was a lightning and a clock in town

 If you wanna go back
-you will need some help
+You will need some help

-eighty-eight miles
+Eighty-eight miles
-and a lightning bolt
+And a lightning bolt

 #### Refrain

-Back in Time
-Flames on the street
+Back in Time, flames on the street

-Back in Time
-and Ice on the car
+Back in Time, and ice on the car

-Back in Time
-It's a time machine
+Back in Time, it's a time machine